lathe/punctaffy-for-racket/notes/2018-10-16-hypernest-brackets-to-adt.md

 ...then we have two degree-0 hypernests in progress.
 If we have another bump after that, which one of them is it a bump for?

-This isn't a problem we have to worry about if we decide by fiat that `hnb` cannot construct degree-0 hypernests.
+This isn't a problem we have to worry about if we decide by fiat that `hno` cannot construct degree-0 hypernests.
 On the other hand, it's a problem we don't have to worry about if we don't use bracket notation, so if it turns out to be elegant in an algebraic way, we will have regretted choosing a notation that doesn't support it.
 All it would take is a little extension to support this -- just another bracket of the form "we're done specifying bumps for the nearest degree-0 bump now."

-For now, since hypernests are pretty much entirely motivated by syntactic needs, we will embrace the bracket notation and disallow `hnb` from constructing degree-0 hyprnests.
+For now, since hypernests are pretty much entirely motivated by syntactic needs, we will embrace the bracket notation and disallow `hno` from constructing degree-0 hyprnests.

 This means that in the above example, we didn't really have to postpone the `(htz)` writes until the end after all.
 We can write those values immediately, and that means we don't even need to keep track of them in the "pending" information.